1. Introduction

 It turns out that .transform()

 can also be used in group by objects.
-So what
+What do

-In the case of grouping by purchases and calculating a sum, we would be then adding the sum back to every purchase item.
+When grouping by purchase and calculating a sum, we would be then adding the sum back to every purchase item.
 Then, we can easily look at one purchase item and know both the purchase item’s value, as well as the total purchase value.

 ts = df.groupby('purchase').value.transform('sum')